 University of South Carolina Presidential Fellowship

-- In addition to the fellowship, recipients also receive full tuition coverage and $6,000 stipend per semester for four years
+- In addition to the fellowship, recipients also receive a tuition supplement and $6,000 stipend per semester for four years

 - Visit the Graduate School website for more information

 Behavioral and Biomedical Interface Program Training Grant (BBIP) (Epidemiology only)

 - T-32 predoctoral research training grant from the National Institute of General Medical Sciences

 - Open to epidemiology, psychology, and exercise science doctoral students